Do You Want To Make More Money On Your Next Job?

 Now that you know just what's going on when they ask you 'what's your rate' and how much a mistake can cost you, you might want to know what you can do about it.

 Our Consulting Rate Calculator is unlike any other online calculator you've ever used.
-It was developed by us for our own use and to our exact specifications.
+Our consulting fee calculator was developed by us for our own use and to our exact specifications.
 Then, the MBAs got ahold of it and said, we can do so much more with this.
 They were right.
 What we are giving you here allows you to treat each job exactly as it should be - a business proposal.
 With it, you can get a customized, comprehensive project proposal that tells you:

 There is no charge to use this tool and there is no limit to the number of times you can run it.
 As we provide contractor management services, or what you know as 1099 management services, and we ourselves often work as 1099ers, we want to make sure you are getting value from our relationship, not just from your first interaction with our company, but on an on-going basis.